hyperledger-labs/splice/cluster/README.md

 1. Wait until all our apps have fully caught up.
    For a good margin of safety, the last "Ingested transaction" log entry for each app should be >10 minutes old.
    It's probably easiest to check this via the [GCE Log Explorer](#gce-log-explorer).
+   Once you have verified this, move onto the next step quickly (no need to wait for the go-ahead from the person leading the call).
 1. Backup our SVs and validators:
    ```
    cncluster backup_nodes <old_migration_id> sv-1